ViroGym: Realistic Large-Scale Benchmarks for Evaluating Viral Proteins: ViroGym

 \subsection{Dataset sources}

-\textbf{DMS.} DMS is a high-throughput experimental technique that characterizes a protein's functional landscape by systematically evaluating millions of its single–amino-acid variants and mapping each mutation (genotype) to a measured functional property (phenotype) \cite{fowler_deep_2014}.
+\textbf{DMS.} DMS is a high-throughput experimental technique that characterizes a protein's functional landscape by systematically evaluating millions of its single--amino-acid variants and mapping each mutation (genotype) to a measured functional property (phenotype) \cite{fowler_deep_2014}.
 The selection of DMS assays in ViroGym follows the guidelines established by ProteinGym.
-As a result, ViroGym includes DMS assays covering SARS-CoV-2 \cite{starr2020deep, starr2022deep, starr2022shifting, taylor2023deep, taylor2024deep, dadonaite2024spike, dadonaite2025sars}, Influenza A \cite{welsh2024age, dadonaite2024deep, yu2025pleiotropic}, HIV \cite{haddox2016experimental, haddox2018mapping, radford2023mapping, radford2025comprehensive} and 10 other viruses (Detailed reference can be found in Table~\ref{DMS_all_reference} and \ref{DMS_all_reference_1} of Appendix A.1).
+As a result, ViroGym includes DMS assays covering SARS-CoV-2, Influenza A, HIV and 10 other viruses (Detailed reference can be found in Table~\ref{DMS_all_reference} and \ref{DMS_all_reference_1} of Appendix~\ref{sec:appendix_dms}).
 Beyond the functional categories considered in ProteinGym, ViroGym introduces an additional function type: immune escape, which represents a critical phenotype for viral proteins and is directly relevant to vaccine and therapeutic development.
+Of the 79 DMS assays, 23 overlap with ProteinGym while 56 are newly curated, including all immune escape assays and all datasets published in recent years.

-\textbf{Neutralisation assay.} In contrast to traditional serological assays, which assess antibody neutralisation against a single viral strain per serum sample, sequence-based high-throughput neutralisation assays quantify serum antibody using neutralisation titers across all relevant viral strains within a single experiment \cite{neu_loes2024high} (see Table~\ref{neutralisation_all_reference} of Appendix A.1 for details).
+\textbf{Neutralisation assay.} In contrast to traditional serological assays, which assess antibody neutralisation against a single viral strain per serum sample, sequence-based high-throughput neutralisation assays quantify serum antibody using neutralisation titers across all relevant viral strains within a single experiment \cite{neu_loes2024high} (see Table~\ref{neutralisation_all_reference} of Appendix~\ref{sec:appendix_neu} for details).
 This dense, sequence-resolved measurement paradigm enables machine learning models jointly learning over viral sequence variation and antigenic response.
 As a result, such models can understand predictive mappings between viral evolution and antibody-mediated immunity, facilitating the identification of antigenicity novel epitopes.
+All 21 neutralisation assays are also newly curated.

 \textbf{GISAID database.} GISAID is a global surveillance platform that monitors priority pathogens and facilitates the sharing of their genetic sequences and associated metadata \cite{shu2017gisaid}.
 This resource enables researchers to track viral evolution and transmission dynamics during epidemics and pandemics.